The automatic export options are set up from the Automatic page of 'Configuration' dialog; see also Exporting files automatically.

 |1.||Fill in the Input files specification edit box (see Filenames and wildcards for more information and examples) or leave this box blank if you want all files to be converted.|

-If you want to see the PCL pages on screen while files are automatically being created, select View.
+If you would like to see the PCL pages on screen while files are automatically being created, select View.
 If you do not turn this on, the status panel will still show the progress of the conversion.

 |o||Delete them instead: see Notes below.|